sg-developer-portal/dev-portal-documentation/content-publishing-guide/publish-documentation.md

 <figure style="text-align: center">
   <img
     src="assets/img/page-creation-step-1.png" width="80%" height="80%"
-    alt="Fig 2: Creating a new branch"
+    alt="Fig 2: Creating a new branch."
   />
-  <figcaption>Fig 2: Creating a new branch</figcaption>
+  <figcaption>Fig 2: Creating a new branch.</figcaption>
 </figure>

 Step 2: Uploading images to /assets/img/.
 Navigate to the directory and upload you files.
 Name the image files in this naming convention: product-name-alise.png